 | || |

-The Whittier Police Department Tactical Team is a highly trained tactical unit responsible for conducting search and arrest warrants and other high-risk operations outside of normal police functions in Whittier and Santa Fe Springs.
-The team responds to approximately 30-50 operations a year.
+The Whittier Police Department SWAT Team is a highly trained tactical unit responsible for conducting search and arrest warrants and other high-risk operations outside of normal police functions in Whittier and Santa Fe Springs.

 Being on this team is a collateral assignment meaning that members perform their team duties in addition to their regularly assigned duties.
 This requires each member to have a high degree of dedication skill and fitness.